saqibsafdar11/DfE_P8_Project/README.md

   | Only Disadvantaged     | 0.955  | 0.8500   | 1.070    | 0.220 | 0.25   | 1.38  | 1.13  |
   | Only Non-Disadvantaged | 1.085  | 0.9375   | 1.125    | 0.188 | 0.61   | 1.49  | 0.88  |

+  Non positive outlier schools are are expected nearing 0; the minor difference may be due to negative outlier schools being included in that group.
+Schools which are outliers in both categories are much better performing with highest median and maximum score.

   ![Progress 8 by Outlier Category](images/Obj2_Progress8_Outlier_Category.png)

 - **Summary Statistics for Progress 8 Disadvantaged 2022 by Outlier Category**: